Video Toaster: Later generations

 Later generations of the product run on Windows NT PCs.
 In 2004, the source code for the Amiga version was publicly released and hosted on DiscreetFX's site Open Video Toaster.
-With the additions of packages such as DiscreetFX's Millennium and thousands of wipes and backgrounds added over the years, one can still find the Video Toaster system in use today in fully professional systems.
+With the additions of packages such as DiscreetFX's Millennium and thousands of wipes and backgrounds added over the years, one can still find the Video Toaster systems in use today in fully professional systems.
 NewTek renamed the VideoToaster to "VideoToaster[2]", and later, "VT[3]" for the PC version and is now at version 5.3.
 Since VT[4] version 4.6, SDI switching is supported through an add-on called SX-SDI.

 NewTek released a spin-off product, known as the TriCaster, a portable live-production, live-projection, live-streaming, and NLE system.
-The TriCaster packages the VT system as a turnkey solution in a custom-designed portable PC case with video, audio and remote computer inputs and outputs on the front and back of the case.
-As of April 2008, four versions are in production: the basic TriCaster 2.0, TriCaster PRO 2.0, TriCaster STUDIO 2.0 and the new TriCaster BROADCAST, the latter of which adds SDI and AES-EBU connectivity plus a preview output capability.
-The TriCasterPRO FX, a model that was situated in line between the original TriCaster PRO and TriCaster STUDIO was introduced in early 2008, and has now been discontinued.
-Its feature set has been added to the new TriCaster PRO 2.0.
-TriCaster STUDIO 2.0 and TriCaster BROADCAST use successively larger cases than the base model TriCaster 2.0.
-The units within the product line above the base-model TriCaster 2.0 enables use of LiveSet 3D Live Virtual Set technology developed by NewTek, that replaces tens of thousands of U.S. dollars worth of conventional 3D virtual set equipment alone, and is also found in NewTek's venerable VT[5] Integrated Production Suite, the modern-day successor to the original Video Toaster.
+The TriCaster packaged the VT system as a turnkey solution in a custom-designed portable PC case with video, audio and remote computer inputs and outputs on the front and back of the case.
+As of April 2008, four versions were in production: the basic TriCaster 2.0, TriCaster PRO 2.0, TriCaster STUDIO 2.0 and the TriCaster BROADCAST, the latter of which added SDI and AES-EBU connectivity plus a preview output capability.
+The TriCaster PRO FX, a model that was situated in line between the original TriCaster PRO and TriCaster STUDIO was introduced in early 2008, and was discontinued.
+Its feature set was added to the TriCaster PRO 2.0.
+TriCaster STUDIO 2.0 and TriCaster BROADCAST which uses successively larger cases than the base model TriCaster 2.0.
+The units within the product line above the base-model TriCaster 2.0 enables use of LiveSet 3D Live Virtual Set technology developed by NewTek, which is also found in NewTek's venerable VT[5] Integrated Production Suite, the modern-day successor to the original Video Toaster.

-In late 2009, NewTek released its high definition version of the TriCaster, called the TriCaster XD300, a three-input HD system.
+In late 2009, NewTek released its high-definition version of the TriCaster, called the TriCaster XD300, a three-input HD system.
 It is able to accept a variety formats (NTSC, 720p, or 1080i; and on multi-standard systems, PAL) that can be mixed to downstream keys.
 The XD300 also features five M/E style virtual inputs, permitting up to three video sources in one source, accessible like any other input on the switcher.

-At NAB Show 2010 NewTek announced its TCXD850, a rack-mountable eight-input switcher with 22 channels.
-It was released July 15, 2010.
+At NAB Show 2010, NewTek announced its TCXD850, a rack-mountable eight-input switcher with 22 channels.
+It was released on July 15, 2010.